The Best Egg White Alternatives for Cocktails.

 This dasher bottle product from Fee Brothers is one of the better known “out of the box” egg white alternatives for bar use.
 We used several dashes in the test, as per their product instructions.

 Outcome + Notes: Our testers appreciated the ease of a ready-made solution, especially for bars where additional prep work might not be an option.
-The Sours produced had a pleasant uniform head and smaller bubbles (not a bad thing).
+The Sours produced had a pleasant uniform head with smaller bubbles (not a bad thing).
 Some of our team, however, reported a slight glycerine flavor which could be an issue in more delicate or subtle recipes.

 Aquafaba (fresh and rehydrated)